Przemysław Wiśniewski: Club career

 Wiśniewski comes from the Górnik Zabrze youth ranks.

 On 27 May 2022, Wiśniewski signed a contract with Serie B club Venezia in Italy for three seasons with an option for a fourth.

 On 26 January 2023, Wiśniewski moved to Spezia in Serie A on a four-and-a-half-year contract.

+International career

+Wiśniewski was called up for the senior Polish senior squad for matches against Germany and against Moldova (UEFA Euro 2024 qualifying, respectively on 16 and 20 June 2023.

+On 4 September 2025, Wiśniewski debuted for Poland as a starter in a 2026 FIFA World Cup qualification match against the Netherlands, which ended in a 1–1 draw.

+Personal life

+He is the son of former footballer Jacek Wiśniewski, who also played as a centre-back.